carlosinho/kk-bulk-date-updates/README.md

 # KK Bulk Date Updates WordPress Plugin

-A comprehensive WordPress plugin for bulk updating dates across posts and content with advanced features and safety measures.
+A comprehensive WordPress plugin for bulk updating dates across posts and content with advanced filtering and safety features.

 ## Features